-RBCEL has limited tolerance for risks arising from Interest Rate Risk in the Banking Book (IRRBB).
-The majority of transactions are priced relative to short-term interbank rates resetting either monthly or quarterly.
-This can lead to some interest rate gaps in the very short end of the curve; however, RBCEL's IRRBB risk, and any crystallisation of it, remains negligible.
+RBCEL has limited risks arising from Interest Rate Risk in the Banking Book (IRRBB).
+Most transactions are priced relative to short-term interbank rates resetting on a daily basis and as such, RBCEL's IRRBB risk remains negligible.

 RBCEL uses two main metrics to monitor and manage IRRBB risk, with risk appetite limits on each, and monthly reporting to the ALCO.